grimmer0125/embedded-pydicom-react-viewer/README.md

 ### Setup Pyodide [do not ignore]

 The current code alreasy uses local latest Pyodide dev version to speed up loading instead of CDN, just download it once.
-The zip file is https://github.com/grimmer0125/embedded-python-dicom-visualization-reactapp/releases/download/v0.1/pyodide.zip and you can just execute `sh download_pyodide.sh` in terminal which will download+unzip+move to `public/pyodide`.
+The zip file is https://github.com/grimmer0125/embedded-python-dicom-visualization-reactapp/releases/download/v0.1/pyodide.zip and you can just execute

+`$ sh download_pyodide.sh`

+in terminal which will download+unzip+move to `public/pyodide`.
 These Pyodide fiels were download from `https://cdn.jsdelivr.net/`, not built from scratch.

 Or you can comment these
 ```